If you are looking to move to a rural area, should you buy rural land for sale to live there? What are the disadvantages and advantages of doing so?

 Larger Area For Animals

 If you love animals like horses, cows, or chickens, having a large parcel of rural land could accommodate that.
 Of course, you may want to check with your local town by-laws on having them.
-Some areas may be stricter than others on how many animals you may own per acre.

-Rural Land – Great for Hunting
+Buy Rural Land For Hunting

-If you or your family love to hunt purchasing a big rural land could be a great place for hunting season.
-However, if you don’t want anyone else to hunt on your property be sure to place signs at entry points.
-Again, check with your local authorities or realtor if you want to buy rural land for hunting purposes.
+If you or your family love to hunt, purchasing a large piece of rural land could be an excellent place for hunting season.
+However, if you don’t want anyone else to hunt on your property, be sure to place signs at entry points.

 Far From Amenities

-The potential downside to buying rural land for sale is that it can be more difficult to access amenities that are taken for granted in urban areas – like grocery stores, hospitals, and schools.
-This is especially true if you’re planning on living in a very remote location.
+The potential downside to buying rural land for sale is that it can be more challenging to access amenities that are taken for granted in urban areas – like grocery stores, hospitals, and schools.

 Fewer Jobs Available